 Anyhow, during this time, I realized how hard it was to control my emotions.
 My natural state is already slightly depressed, but dealing with physical pain and feelings of inferiority because of my bone disorder really took a toll on me.
 Honestly, I think that was related to learning Darwinian evolution in high school.
 I was basically taught that I was an abnormality or a genetic dead end.
 The teacher never meant to say that kind of thing, but it’s where my mind immediately went.
-That’s probably a case for teachers needing philosophical training to discuss implications of ideas with students.
-In all of my schooling career I only had two teachers who were capable (or willing) to entertaining questions about issues of existential importance.
+That’s probably a case for teachers needing philosophical training to discuss the implications of ideas with students.
+In all of my schooling career, I only had two teachers who were willing to entertaining questions about issues of existential importance.
 I had no real religious upbringing at the time to ameliorate the effect of that.

-Thankfully, I had a religious conversion experience my freshman year of high school.
+Thankfully, I had a religious conversion experience during my freshman year of high school.
 With this, I discovered an entirely different way of thinking.
 I became rather obsessed with learning to master myself as a human being.
 This is partially what led to the hard training that summer since I developed a powerful belief in free will and the capacity for people to transcend their immediate limitations.

-In all of this, I discovered that one of the teachers at my high school had travelled the world as an engineer, become a martial artist, and decided to become an English teacher.
+In all of this, I discovered that one of the teachers at my high school had traveled the world as an engineer, become a martial artist, and decided to become an English teacher.
 He taught senior English.
 I have mentioned him before.
-I found his and started asking him questions about martial arts.
+I found his classroom and started asking him questions about martial arts.
 He referred me to an instructor of incredible talent and training.
 He recommended several books, but I would not start attending until I was a year older.

 A great deal of my sophomore, junior, and senior years in high school were spent reading the Bible, books about martial arts, Greek philosophy, and theology books that some of my college friends had recommended to me.
 I still studied in classes that I found interesting like Calculus, computer programming, debate, and senior English, but everything else was boring and seemed pointless.